-Symptoms include balance loss, vomiting, depression and appetite loss.
-These symptoms are quite obvious.
-Chronic kidney failure usually occurs in older dogs, with more subtle signs.
-These include increased drinking and urination, a chemical smell to the breath, appetite and weight loss, and blood in the urine.
+Symptoms of sudden acute kidney problems include loss of balance, vomiting, depression and loss of appetite.
+Chronic kidney failure usually happens to older dogs, with more subtle signs that include increased drinking and urination, a chemical smell to the breath, appetite and weight loss, and blood in the urine.

 What should I feed my dog with kidney failure?

-Diseased kidneys cannot be repaired but the right food, one that produces a minimum of waste, can help slow down the weakening of the kidney function and it can also improve the symptoms.
+Diseased kidneys cannot be repaired but a food that reduces the amout of waste the kidney has to dispose of can help slow down the weakening of the kidney function and it can also improve the symptoms.

 Liver disease in dogs

-Liver disease is common in dogs.
-It is especially prevalent in certain breeds such as West Highland Terriers and Doberman Pinschers.
-As the cleaning system for the body, the liver removes toxins and waste.
-It also produces bile for the digestive process.
-When the liver is compromised, toxins and waste may build up in the body.
-This may affect many of the other bodily systems such as the brain and heart.
+Liver disease is common in dogs and especially common in certain breeds such as West Highland Terriers and Doberman Pinschers.
+The liver is the cleaning system for the body, removing toxins and waste.
+It also produces bile, needed for digestion.
+When the liver is damaged then toxins and waste may build up in the body, affecting other bodily systems like the brain and heart.

 Symptoms of liver failure

-Liver failure symptoms include appetite and weight loss, vomiting, diarrhoea and dehydration -- symptoms that occur with many illnesses - and jaundice, a yellowing of the eye whites and gums.
-Stomach ulceration often occurs in liver disease, so a dog might throw up blood and his faeces might turn dark.
+Symptoms of liver faliure include appetite and weight loss, vomiting, diarrhoea and dehydration - symptoms that occur with many illnesses - and jaundice, a yellowing of the eye whites and gums.
+Stomach ulceration also often occurs in liver disease, so a dog might throw up blood and his faeces might turn dark.
 Fluid build-up in the abdomen can also be a symptom and some dogs experience seizures.

 What should I feed my dog with liver disease?

-Following a canine liver disease diet is an important treatment tool for dogs with problems with liver function.
-This can help the liver regenerate while also maintaining good dog nutrition.
-Providing good nutrition to maintain energy and health and promote liver regeneration and reduce stress on the organ.
+A liver disease diet is an important help for dogs with impared liver function.
+The right diet can help the liver regenerate while giving them the nutrients they need.
 NB!
-There are different types of liver diseases and some may require another specialised food.
-Your vet will advise you on this.
+There are different types of liver diseases and some may require another specialised food so it is very important that you speak to your vet.

 Heart disease in dogs

-The heart is a muscle that pumps blood around in the body to transport oxygen, nutrients and waste products.
-If your dog has a heart problem, blood is not pumped around effectively.
-Water/fluid builds up in organs such as the lungs, meaning that the dog may cough, become breathless and less active, lose appetite and weight and build up fluid which can enlarge the belly.
+The heart pumps blood around the body to transport oxygen, nutrients and waste products.
+If your dog has a heart problem then blood is not pumped around effectively allowing water and fluid to builds up in organs such as the lungs.
+This may make your dog cough, become breathless and less active, lose appetite and weight and build up fluid which can enlarge the belly.

 Symptoms of Heart Failure